 What is a sleep stack?

-Sleep stack is an all natural complex of sleep nootropics that can help to improve your sleep quality.
-You can make your own nootropic stack or buy a premade one from supplement companies.
+Sleep stack is an all-natural complex of sleep nootropics that can help to improve your sleep quality.
+You can make your nootropic stack or buy a premade one from supplement companies.

 Does melatonin improve your REM sleep?

-Studies shows that melatonin may improve your REM, may improve your sleep quality and even reduce daytime sleepiness.
+Studies show that melatonin may improve your REM, may improve your sleep quality and even reduce daytime sleepiness.
 Melatonin works to promote sleep by helping to regulate sleep-wake cycles.

-There are many nootropics that can help in case of sleep deprivation.
+Many nootropics can help in case of sleep deprivation.
 Check our list above to find the most effective ones.